w3f/General-Grants-Program/README.md

 ## How this repo will be used
-In this repository guide, we will facilitate collaboration via issue tracking.
+In this repository, we will facilitate collaboration via issue tracking.
 Essentially, the problems and ideas which we believe to be important will appear on the [issues](https://github.com/w3f/Web3-collaboration/issues) page.
 It is also possible for project teams to suggest new ideas: to do so simply create a new issue.

 ## Polkadot ecosystem issues

-Core technology:
+Build Core technology:
-* Build nodes to help run network: e.g. validators and collators.
+* Build nodes to help run the network: e.g. validators and collators.
 * Build and implement parachains.
 * Create an alternate implementation of Substrate in another language (e.g. C++, Go).
 * Create alternate implementations of the Polkadot nodes (validators, collators) in another language (e.g. C++, Go).

 Test core technology:
-* Test the PoC code by building a node.
+* Test the available code by building nodes.
+* Test the available user interfaces and interact with the network.
 * Help to find bugs and security vulnerabilities.

-General ecosystem components:
+Create general ecosystem components:
 * Create a block explorer.
 * Create a node explorer.
 * Create a wallet.